 Maokong was the best travel tip that I got from a friend who had lived in Taipei.
 Although most people go to Elephant Mountain (Xiangshan) to get a view of the Taipei skyline and the sunsets, Maokong offers much better vistas.
-It’s just that not too many people visiting Taipei know about it.
-It is by far the best spot to catch the sunset in Taipei, or see the entire skyline in front of you.
+Not too many people visiting Taipei know about it, and that’s why it’s relatively secluded.
+It is also the best spot to catch the sunset in Taipei or see the entire skyline in front of you.

 What is Maokong?

 Maokong is a village located in the mountainous Wenshan District of Taipei.
 It was once the biggest tea growing area in the city and is still known for its locally grown tea.
 It has numerous tea houses that offer a large variety of teas, along with possibly the most stunning views of Taipei.